Clcanny/Clcanny.github.io/source/_posts/computer-science/serializability/mvocc-vs-svocc-a-comprehensive-guide-to-optimistic-concurrency-control.md

 + The validation phase, the increment of the `tnc`, and the assignment of the incremented `tnc` to the transaction's `tn` are performed as a single atomic action within the same critical section.
 This ensures that after the validation phase of the current transaction, no transaction that hasn't yet been assigned a `tn` before the current transaction's validation phase will be assigned a smaller `tn` than the current transaction's `tn`.
   + Using the analogy used before: After Jack decides to stay in line (i.e., the current transaction passes the validation check and commits), no one who was not already in the queue (i.e., no transaction without a `tn` before the current transaction's validation phase) can jump ahead of him (i.e., can be assigned a smaller `tn` than Jack's).
   + This is an example of how the assignment of timestamps and the timing of validation are crucial and must be coordinated, as mentioned previously.
-  + Notice: In backward validation, for transactions with a tn larger than the current transaction's tn, it is their responsibility to validate whether they violate serializability with the current transaction—not the current transaction's responsibility.
+  + Notice: In backward validation, for transactions with a tn larger than the current transaction's `tn`, it is their responsibility to validate whether they violate serializability with the current transaction - not the current transaction's responsibility.

 ##### Parallel Validation